votinginfoproject/vip-specification/docs/csv/index.rst

 the `sample xml file`_ and `xsd file`_ for more details.

 Becoming familiar with the XML requirements can help you better understand the CSV specifications.
-The only required top-level XML tags are the :doc:`Source object <elements/source>` and the :doc:`Election object
-<xml/elements/election>`, each of which must be present exactly once.
-This means that the corresponding
-CSV files, :doc:`Source <element_files/source>` and :doc:`Election <element_files/election>`, must contain
-only 1 record.
+The only required top-level XML tags are the :ref:`single-xml-source` object and the :ref:`single-xml-election` object, each of which must be present exactly once.
+This means that the corresponding CSV files, :doc:`Source <element_files/source>` and :ref:`single-xml-election`, must contain only 1 record.
 All other element file records can exist an unlimited number of times, or not included at all; order of CSV records does not matter.